It can be painful to see someone copying your work and presenting it as their own, sometimes even reselling it and making money out of it.

 b.)
 Sending DMCA to Search Engines

-Check to see if the offending site is indexed in Google, Yahoo or Bing and if it is ranking organically.
+Check to see if the infringing pages on the offender's site are indexed in Google, Yahoo or Bing.

 You can find if the site is indexed by performing a search using the site search command as follows: